 Residential services include:

 - Curbside cart-based recycling and refuse collection.
 All residential materials are collected using 64 gallon carts color-coded and labeled for recycling and for refuse.
-Residential service is provided on a weekly basis, Tuesday through Friday, including holidays.
-Place carts at curbside at least 5 feet apart, no later than 6 a.m. on the morning of collection.
+Residential refuse service is provided on a weekly basis, recycling collection on a bi-weekly basis, Tuesday through Thursday, including holidays.
+Our recycling program is free but subscription-based.
+Residents will need to subscribe online to participate in the recycling program and ‘sign’ a pledge which includes your commitment to recycling properly.
+Sign-up here or contact Recycling Coordinator, Lori at 440-935-0096 for more information.
+Place carts at curbside at least 5 feet apart with the wheels facing the house, no later than 6 a.m. on the morning of collection.

 Single-stream recycling collection includes the following:

 1) Steel, Aluminum & Bi-metal Cans